Sponsored content

 Losing independence is one of the most common concerns among people looking for care.
 It’s also a key reason that so many people prefer to receive care at home over moving into a care home.

-Hourly care can be an extremely convenient choice for people who require care but want to carry on their daily routines and way of life with little disruption.
+Hourly care can be a convenient choice for people who need care but want to keep up their daily routines and way of life with little disruption.

 Freedom

-According to Age UK, as many as 600,000 older people only leave their house once a week or less, 900,000 feel trapped in their home, and three million would like to go out more often.
+According to Age UK, as many as 600,000 older people leave their house once a week or less, 900,000 people feel trapped in their homes, and three million would like to go out more often.

-Live-in care is the most flexible and opportunistic option for those looking for maximum freedom, and to leave the house whenever they wish.
-Live-in carers can be on hand to help people engage with activities outside their home if and when they want to.
+Live-in care is the most flexible care option as, with the help of a carer, people can leave the house whenever they wish.
+Live-in carers can help people engage with activities outside of their homes if and when they want to.
 For example, going shopping, attending community and family events, taking up hobbies, making social connections, or visiting nearby attractions.

 Peace of mind

-Hourly care can be incredibly useful for families who are able to help care for loved ones but would like some support.
-Being able to rely on hourly carers at times of the day when you’re not around can be a big support – and very often, takes a huge amount of pressure away.
+Hourly care can provide a lifeline to families who need support caring for their loved one.
+Being able to rely on hourly carers at times of the day when you’re not around can make all the difference – and very often, takes a huge amount of pressure away.

 Knowing that someone is there to administer care to your loved one 24/7 can relieve huge amounts of worry – for example, over whether they might’ve had a fall or forgotten to take their medication.